 Beach bars, or chiringuitos, are an essential part of summer life in La Linea.
 Most open from May through September and serve simple grilled fish, patatas bravas, and cold drinks right on the sand.
 They are relaxed, affordable, and about as close to the Andalusian good life as you can get.

-Walk the Paseo Maritimo
+Walk the Paseo Marítimo

 Visit the Bunkers and Fortifications

-Beyond the Civil War relics, there are also remnants of older fortifications from the 18th and 19th centuries, when La Linea's position next to the British territory of Gibraltar made it a strategic military zone.
+The bunkers along Playa de Poniente and near the old border zone are the easiest to find.
+They are not formally preserved or signposted, which gives them a raw, atmospheric quality.
+Beyond the Civil War relics, there are also remnants of older fortifications from the 18th and 19th centuries, when La Linea's position next to British Gibraltar made it a strategic military zone.

 Shopping on Calle Real

 Calle Real is the main commercial street in La Linea.
 It runs through the centre of town and is largely pedestrianised, making it a pleasant place to browse.
-You will find a mix of local independent shops, Spanish high street chains, and a few bazaars selling everything from household goods to phone accessories.
+You will find a mix of local independent shops, Spanish high street chains, and bazaars selling everything from household goods to accessories.

 Day Trips from La Linea